Couples fight for one fundamental reason: they bring their childhood defenses into their relationship.

 Fear he’s not conscious of.

-The dialogue helps uncover this so that you both understand each other at a deeper level.
+The dialogue helps uncover the root issue behind your reaction and conflict so that you both understand each other at a deeper level.

 This process of seeing your partner’s reality transforms the relationship.

 Remember you can’t be curious and critical at the same time.
 Stay curious and your emotions will stay regulated.